'It's a 9 to 5 job that's not so normal' | Ballet Austin company members prepare for final show of the season

-AUSTIN, Texas — Ballet Austin is gearing up for its final show of the 2022-23 season, as next weekend they take the stage to perform Cinderella at the Long Center for Performing Arts.
+AUSTIN, Texas — Ballet Austin is gearing up for its final show of the 2022-23 season.
+Next weekend, the company's dancers will take the stage to perform "Cinderella" at the Long Center for Performing Arts.

 Behind all the costumes and stage magic are days and hours of excruciating work that goes into making each step look perfect.

-"It's exhausting, but it's fun,” said Chelsea Renner, Ballet Austin company member and lead for Cinderella.
+"It's exhausting, but it's fun,” said Chelsea Renner, a Ballet Austin company member and the lead for "Cinderella."

-Renner, who dances the role of Cinderella, brings a whole bag of pointe shoes to the studio each day.
+Renner brings a whole bag of pointe shoes to the studio each day.
 She rotates wearing four different pairs every day, so they don't wear out.
-By the final show, she will have gone through fifteen pairs.
+By the final show, she will have gone through 15 pairs.

 "I always tell people it's a 9 to 5 job that's not so normal,” Renner said.

-The company will have spent over 120 hours in rehearsals before they even get to the theater.
+The company will have spent over 120 hours in rehearsals before the dancers even get to the theater.

-Ballet Austin’s Artistic Director Stephen Mills has been with the company for 25 years, and Cinderella was the first full length ballet he put together.
+Ballet Austin’s Artistic Director Stephen Mills has been with the company for 25 years.
+"Cinderella" was the first full-length ballet he put together.

 "Thinking about all the all the different dancers who have brought the work to life, it's always really nice to revisit a work,” Mills said.